 For related usage information and examples, see Section 15.14.3, “InnoDB INFORMATION_SCHEMA Schema Object Tables”.

-An identifier representing the table for which statistics are available,
+An identifier representing the table for which statistics are available; the same value as

-The name of the table, using the same value as
+The name of the table; the same value as

 The value is

 The current estimated number of rows in the table.
 Updated after each DML operation.
-Could be imprecise if uncommitted transactions are inserting into or deleting from the table.
+The value could be imprecise if uncommitted transactions are inserting into or deleting from the table.

-|Number of pages on disk that store the clustered index, which holds the
+The number of pages on disk that store the clustered index, which holds the

-|Number of pages on disk that store all secondary indexes for the table.
+The number of pages on disk that store all secondary indexes for the table.
 This value might be null if no statistics are collected yet for the table.

 The number of rows modified by DML operations, such as

 The next number to be issued for any auto-increment-based operation.
 The rate at which the

 When this counter reaches zero, the table metadata can be evicted from the table cache.

 mysql> SELECT * FROM INFORMATION_SCHEMA.INNODB_TABLESTATS where TABLE_ID = 71\G *************************** 1. row *************************** TABLE_ID: 71 NAME: test/t1 STATS_INITIALIZED: Initialized NUM_ROWS: 1 CLUST_INDEX_SIZE: 1 OTHER_INDEX_SIZE: 0 MODIFIED_COUNTER: 1 AUTOINC: 0 REF_COUNT: 1

-This table is primarily useful for expert-level performance monitoring, or when developing performance-related extensions for MySQL.
+This table is useful primarily for expert-level performance monitoring, or when developing performance-related extensions for MySQL.

 You must have the